Newly leaked dossier on Trump circulated in DC for months

 The summary of the dossier allegations was appended to a classified assessment of Russia’s suspected attempts to meddle in the U.S. presidential election.
 Trump and President Barack Obama were briefed on the intelligence community’s findings last week.

-Associated Press writers Raphael Satter in London and Deb Riechmann in Washington contributed to this report.
+Associated Press writers Raphael Satter in London and Laurie Kellman and Deb Riechmann in Washington contributed to this report.

 Follow Jack Gillum on Twitter: https://twitter.com/jackgillum.